JAPAN NISA · JAPAN iDeCo · U.S. TAXPAYERS · PFIC FORM 8621

 U.S. Result: Do not classify the asset by index name.
 Classify the vehicle.
 A Japan S&P 500 fund is not automatically a U.S.-domiciled ETF.
 If the plan does not protect the holding, Form 8621 review can still be required.

-How U.S. Citizens in Japan Can Invest Without PFIC Exposure
+How U.S. Taxpayers in Japan Can Invest Without PFIC Exposure

 The cleanest PFIC strategy is not finding a better Japanese fund.
 It is avoiding the foreign fund vehicle.